Literature reading list

 Tom Sawyer, Huckleberry Finn

-Missing: The gothic, Mystery of Udolpho etc. Hawthorne Scarlet Letter?
+Missing: Hawthorne Scarlet Letter?
 Flipping Moby Dick probably.

 Companion reading: